CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     cph.baseline_cumulative_hazard_.shape
     # (49, 2)

-Weights, Clusters & Robust Errors
+Weights & Robust Errors
 ########################

 Observations can come with weights, as well.
 These weights may be integer values representing some commonly occuring observation, or they may be float values representing some sampling weights (ex: inverse probability weights).
 In the ``CoxPHFitter.fit`` method, an kwarg is present for specifying which column in the dataframe should be used as weights, ex: ``CoxPHFitter(df, 'T', 'E', weights_col='weights')``.

 When using sampling weights, it's correct to also change the standard error calculations.
-That is done turning on the ``robust`` flag in ``fit``.
+That is done by turning on the ``robust`` flag in ``fit``.
 Interally, ``CoxPHFitter`` will use the sandwhich estimator to compute the errors.

 .. code:: python